What is a Penthouse? Understanding the Ultimate in Luxury June 2026

 Penthouse living is a sign of wealth, selective taste, and success.
 If you’re looking for a status symbol, penthouses fit the bill.
 These luxury homes are prestigious and exclusive.

-When you live in a penthouse, you’ve arrived.
-You've joined the wealthier ranks of society.
-Expect admiration, even envy.
+Penthouse residents range from C-suite executives and hedge fund managers to entertainers and heads of state — people for whom address is a professional signal as much as a personal one.
 For those looking to understand the broader market of luxury rentals in New York City, our ultimate guide to finding a luxury apartment rental in NYC offers valuable insights.

 2. The best and most luxurious home amenities